Marin-Kitagawa/FirefoxConfig/README.md

-This is a mixture of CSS from [MrOtherGuy](https://github.com/MrOtherGuy/firefox-csshacks) and [christorange](https://github.com/christorange/VerticalFox)

 # Collection of random CSS hacks for Firefox

 This repository contains various styles to modify appearance of Mozilla Firefox.
 These stylesheets are mostly self-contained and can be mixed with each other somewhat freely, but there are no promises about compatibility with third-party styles.